PhilJahn/SCOPE/README.md

 ## Usage

 The main code used to perform the evaluation is ```runMethod.py```.
 It allows for the execution of both the CluStream variants and the competitors.
-CluStream, DenStream, DBSTREAM, and STREAMKmeans come from the River repository and are included as is.
-The other competitors need to be obtained from their repositories as linked below.
+CluStream, DenStream, DBSTREAM, and STREAMKmeans come from the River repository and are included.
+The other competitors need to be obtained from their repositories, which are linked below.
 They require some modification to use the functions called for them (specifically learn_one/learn and predict_one/predict).
-The main method has several parameters that allow for c
+The main method has several parameters.

 | **Parameter**        | **Default Value** | **Function**                                                                                                                                                                                                                                                                      |
 |----------------------|-------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|